giuseppealfonzetti/plFA/README.md

 status](https://www.r-pkg.org/badges/version/plFA)](https://CRAN.R-project.org/package=plFA)
 <!-- badges: end -->

-The plFA allows the estimation of confirmatory factor models for ordinal data using stochastic and numeric pairwise likelihood optimisation.
+The plFA package allows the estimation of confirmatory factor models for ordinal data using stochastic and numeric pairwise likelihood optimisation.

 ## Installation

-You can install the development version of plFA from [GitHub](https://github.com/) with:
+You can install the development version of plFAfrom [GitHub](https://github.com/) with:

 ``` r